olc-digital/amanda-brookfield/src/pages/blog/2015-09-14-why-i-write.md

 And so it begins...
 A bit like childbirth (bear with me) in that the actual sensation of PAIN is fogged over by the passage of time (not to mention the joys of parenthood) reducing it to something remembered rather than actually FELT.
 This is why women have second babies.

 But I am in the Steve Redgrave phase!
 If you see me so much as open my notebooks again, please feel free to shoot me!
-In the meanwhile I shall be sleeping, eating, seeing friends, shopping, reading, travelling...LIVING.
+In the meanwhile I shall be sleeping, eating, seeing friends, shopping, reading, travellin...
+IVING.